 When it came to medicine, growing your own was even more essential.
 If you came down with a cough or sore throat, you would have soothing candies made of marshmallow or white horehound.
 Broken bones would be treated with comfrey, and worts would be removed using greater celandine.
 The list goes on.

 This way of life is preserved in the incredible Manx National Heritage site, Cregneash.
 A living folk village, Cregneash was once a small crofters community that scratched a living from the soil and the sea.
-Its picturesque stone cottages are to this day maintained in a way that is sympathetic with the past.
-Inside them you’ll find traditional furnishings, crafts, and MNH staff who explain what life was like.
-If you’re lucky you might even catch a demonstration.
+Its picturesque stone cottages are to this day maintained in a way that is sympathetic to the past.
+Inside them, you’ll find traditional furnishings, crafts, and MNH staff who explain what life was like.
+If you’re lucky, you might even catch a demonstration.

 Often overlooked, the gardens outside show the types of edibles and herbal remedies people would have grown.
-Last week I had the pleasure to interview Cregneash’s head gardener, Karen Griffiths to learn about them.
-Sitting outside Ned Beg’s cottage we discussed the importance of the veg patches around the village.
+Last week I had the pleasure of interviewing Cregneash’s head gardener, Karen Griffiths, to learn about them.
+Sitting outside Ned Beg’s cottage, we discussed the importance of the veg patches around the village.
 Each crofter would have had space to grow vegetables, soft fruit like gooseberries and black currants, and of course, herbal remedies.

-In the video below you can watch my interview with Karen.
+In the video below, you can watch my interview with Karen.
 She takes us on a fascinating journey back to the past as we walk around the gardens of Cregneash, including the plants that the crofters would have used for herbal remedies.
 Sweet cicely that would have been used instead of sugar, and Weld, a plant brought to the Island by the Vikings.
-You can also find the video over on the Lovely Greens YouTube channel.
+You can also find the video on the Lovely Greens YouTube channel.
 Some of the herbal remedies introduced include:

 - Evening primrose